Hi.

 BBrutal Truthtelling about Burnout

-A burned out brick building It’s getting popular to discuss burnout, which is great!
-It’s a conversation we need to have to counteract the self-promotional hustleporn that over-emphasize unhealthy…
+It’s getting popular to discuss burnout, which is great!
+It’s a conversation we need to have to counteract the self-promotional hustleporn that over-emphasize unhealthy work habits and suggests that…

 TThe Io Programming Language